Raspberry Pi 6 series: expected release window, likely specs, and upgrades that actually matter

 Possible: more cores

-More than four cores is a common request, but it’s not automatic:
+More than four cores is frequently requested, but not guaranteed.

 -